Priceless Data Protection Guide for Small BusinessWritten by Iris Pase on December 14, 2020

 According to the General Data Protection Regulation (GDPR), “personal data” is any information from which a person can be identified or potentially identified from (surnames and nicknames included).

 It’s worth it to invest in measures like switching to dedicated server and updating your data protection and encryption.
-Really and truly you can never be too careful when it comes to protecting your data and information.
+Really and truly you can never be too careful when it comes to protecting your data and information, in fact companies of all sizes also use online data rooms to share sensitive documentation, for added security.

 Plan, plan, plan and… plan some more!